JRMeyer/jphones/README.md

 - `Convert-Numbers-to-Japanese`

 The `Convert-Numbers-to-Japanese` script has been significantly changed, and comes included in this repo, renamed as `num2kana.py`.
-No need to install anything for it.
+No need to install it.

-The `japanese_numbers` module has been modified to work with `jphones` and Python3, and you should install them from my forked versions as such:
+The `japanese_numbers` module has been modified to work with `jphones` and Python3.

+Install `japanese_numbers` from my forked version as such:

 ```
 $ pip3 install git+https://github.com/JRMeyer/japanese-numbers-python.git
 ```

-You can install `pykakasi` and its dependencies as such:
+You should install `pykakasi` and its dependencies as such:

 ```
 $ pip3 install six semidbm